 If you live in Seattle, one of the closest national park sites is the Klondike Gold Rush site, located in Pioneer Square.
-A free-admission museum with robust multimedia exhibits about the gold rush that shaped Seattle, it’s worth a visit at any time.
-It even offers a junior ranger program where kids can fill out a booklet and earn a badge.
+A free-admission museum with robust multimedia exhibits about the gold rush era that shaped Seattle, it’s worth a visit at any time.
+It even offers a Junior Ranger program where kids can fill out a booklet and earn a badge.
 You can also exchange the voucher for the pass at Seattle’s flagship REI store.

 Note that you’ll need to show your pass to a ranger when you enter a national park or site, or leave it on the dashboard of your car.
-You have to have the physical pass with you and you have to have your fourth grader with you (so no running off for a couple’s outdoor weekend with your kid’s pass).
+You must have the physical pass with you and you must have your fourth-grader with you (so no running off for a couple’s outdoor weekend with your kid’s pass).
 You can get the pass starting on Sept.
 1 of the year your child enters fourth grade, and it expires on Aug.
 31 of the following year.

 The one problem with the pass is that it only lasts one year, and we’re all busy with, you know, school and work and stuff.
-So you have to plan ahead, especially for multi-day adventures that you might do over spring break or the summer.
+So you have to plan ahead, especially for multi-day adventures that you might do over the spring and summer breaks.

-You can start with the big three national parks in Washington State: Mount Rainier National Park, Olympic National Park and North Cascades National Park.
-And if you’re considering a big multi-day trip to iconic parks such as Yellowstone, Yosemite, Glacier or the Grand Canyon, get started now.
+You can start with the big three national parks in Washington state: Mount Rainier National Park, Olympic National Park and North Cascades National Park.
+And if you’re considering a big multi-day trip to iconic parks such as Yellowstone, Yosemite, Glacier or the Grand Canyon, get started planning now.

-Read on for a list of less-well-known adventures to do locally with your family and your pass, organized by season.
+Read on for a list of lesser-known adventures to do locally with your family and your pass, organized by season.

-- Staircase: The stunning, under-the-radar Staircase area of Olympic National Park is relatively close (1.5 drive from Tacoma, two hours from Seattle), and chock-full of flat, beautiful hikes.
-Try to the Staircase Rapids Trail.
+- Staircase: The stunning, under-the-radar Staircase area of Olympic National Park is relatively close (a 1.5-hour drive from Tacoma, two hours from Seattle) and is chock-full of flat, beautiful hikes.
+Try the Staircase Rapids Trail.

 - Paradise: As soon as there’s enough snow, the Paradise area of Mount Rainier National Park opens a sledding and snow-play area.
 It’s open weekends and holidays, depending on snow conditions and the weather, of course.

 - Craters of the Moon National Monument & Preserve.
-This otherworldly geological site in Idaho is so moon-like that Apollo 14 astronauts trained here in 1960.
+This otherworldly geological site in Idaho is so moon-like that Apollo 14 astronauts trained there in 1960.

-- Lassen Volcanic National Park: While Utah’s Big 5 canyon parks are alluring, Lassen is a closer option and a geological wonder (read more about Lassen and other under-the-radar national park sites).
+- Lassen Volcanic National Park: While Utah’s Big 5 canyon parks are alluring, Lassen is a closer option and a geological wonder.
 It’s one of the few places on earth where every type of volcano is present.

-- Crater Lake National Park: That deep blue lake is the deepest in the U.S. Combine with a trip to nearby Newberry National Monument.
+- Crater Lake National Park: That deep blue lake is the deepest in the United States.
+Combine this adventure with a trip to nearby Newberry National Monument.